13.01.2021

 6 steps to remove turmeric stains from white clothes

-Step 1
+1

-Act as soon as possible
+Act soon as possible

 When it comes to getting rid of curry stains, timing is everything.
 It’s best not to wait too long after the accident happened, otherwise you risk the stains setting in.
 Try to scrape off the excess stain with a spoon as soon as possible, and gently blot it with cold water.

-Step 2
+2

 Soak

 The next thing you’ll want to do is to fill up your sink or a bucket with cold water, add some Ariel Matic Front Load or Top Load Powder, and let your garment soak for 30 minutes.
-In case your clothes are white or brightly-coloured, use Ariel Matic Liquid Detergent.

-Step 3
+3

 Dose